Master of Mechanical Engineering in the UK is a one-year programme and is available at over 50 universities.

 University of Oxford

 The University of Oxford London has a Department of Engineering Science that dates back to 1908 and offers a comprehensive perspective of engineering based on a scientific approach to the foundations.
 The department is one of the most recognized universities for research activities globally.
-It trains graduates for careers in aerospace, automobile design, architecture, pharmaceutical manufacture, electronic device development, and a variety of other industries.
+It trains graduates for careers in aerospace, automobile design, architecture, pharmaceutical manufacture, electronic device development, and various other industries.

 Requirements for admission

-- A first-class or strong upper-second-class undergraduate degree in engineering or a related subject relevant to the proposed research topic, such as physics, materials science, computer science, applied mathematics, or chemistry, with honours
+- A first-class or upper-second-class solid undergraduate degree in engineering or a related subject relevant to the proposed research topic, such as physics, materials science, computer science, applied mathematics, or chemistry, with honours.

 - IELTS: 7.5